The Best Oatmeal Cereal for Little One's

 - Breakfast is a great time to serve oatmeal, as it provides slow-release energy.

-- Can also be offered as a snack for older babies learning self-feeding.
+- Can also be offered as a snack for older little one's learning self-feeding.

 Transitioning to Other Foods